CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 [Digital Accessibility](https://epej.fa.us2.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1001/requisitions/preview/362898/?keyword=Web+development&mode=job-location)

-Since I have a growing interest in Accessibility through Web browsers, this could have been a great place to see different accessibility features and see different Unversity cultures across the United States.
+Since I have a growing interest in Accessibility through Web browsers, this could have been a great place to see different accessibility features implemented in Web Design.

 **Equivalent:**